indrafnugroho/Info-Extractor/README.md

 * flask library
 * nltk library (+ punkt modules)

-**This guide were made and tried on Windows Computer**

-**You might need to adapt it onto your own computer if you aren't using Windows**

 ### Installing flask library
 **Make sure you have already installed python 3 on your local computer**